 By consensus, because there is a gradient of particle sizes expelled when coughing, sneezing or breathing, and not a sharp line, particles over 5 μm are considered able to reach the floor rapidly by gravity (~62 min for 5 μm, 15 min for 10 μm, 4 min for 20 μm, 10 sec for 100 μm, etc.).
 Particles below 5 μm essentially do not settle and will remain airborne [7].
 This has been known for influenza and other viruses for years.
-It is obvious that a coronavirus, with a size of 70-90 nm, or even 400 nm, cannot reach the floor and will remain in the air unless it aggregates (it might be possible[6]), or is located inside droplets over 5 μm.
+It is obvious that a coronavirus, with a size of 70-90 nm, or even 400 nm, cannot reach the floor and will remain in the air unless it forms aggregates (it might be possible[6]), or it is located inside droplets over 5 μm.
 We can imagine the picture thinking about what happens when someone smokes a cigarette.
 The smoke particles have an average size of around 0.1-0.5 μm, depending on the method used to measure [8], very similar to the COV viruses.
 Do they reach the floor?
 Never!
 Of course, density is important, but in this case, it will not make any difference compared to particles over 5 μm.
 The coronaviruses reach the floor because they are expelled inside the microdroplets that are formed sniffing, coughing, talking or even breathing.
 Some of the smaller droplets will evaporate very rapidly, within milliseconds, and will form gel-like particles named droplet nuclei [9].
 Whether or not the distribution of droplets can reach a significant number of nuclei for COV-2 is unknown, but this possibility exists and should not be disregarded.
 In that case, we would have dry, individual viruses of around 70-400 nm, able to reach very deep regions in the lungs and able to travel far from the patient.
 The main question is not if we will have virions in droplets smaller than 5 μm.
-We will have then to a certain degree, always.
-The main point is how long the small particles or nuclei of COV-2 can remain infective and which concentration can reach in the air.
+We will have them to a certain degree, always.
+The main point is how long the small particles or nuclei of COV-2 can remain infective and which concentration can they reach in the air.
 We know from the recent study at NIH, NIAID [10, 11], that COV-2 particles artificially formed remain infective up to 3 hours.
-Thus, there is no reason to think that we would not have particles below the arbitrary barrier of 5 μm and infective, althought it is true that direct evidences of the infectivity of the RNA found by PCR are yet missing.
-However, the burden of the proof should be inverted in this case, since many lives are at risk, and assume that the ARN particles collected were at some erlier time infective.
+Thus, there is no reason to think that we would not have particles below the arbitrary barrier of 5 μm and infective, although it is true that direct evidence of the infectivity of the RNA found by PCR is yet missing.
+However, the burden of the proof should be inverted in this case, since many lives are at risk, and assume that the ARN particles collected were infective at some earlier time.

 We know from studies with the flu virus, that these microdroplet particles can be between 0.1 μ (even smaller) and over 2 mm.
 The particles over 5 μm will reach the floor [7, 12, 13].
 At least for the flu virus, there are no significant differences in the droplet distribution size with or without a virus [14].
-Why it should be any difference between flu and coronavirus microdroplets?
+Why should there be any difference between flu and coronavirus microdroplets?
 There is not a physical or biological barrier that will stop coronaviruses to be expelled in particles <5 μm.
-Inferring the absence of aerosol containing viruses because long-range infections are not frequently observed is incorrect for influenza viruses [7] and also for coronaviruses.
-Many studies with PCR have proven the aerosolization of viruses, including COV-2 [15].
+Inferring the absence of aerosol- containing viruses because long-range infections are not frequently observed is incorrect for influenza viruses [7], and also for coronaviruses.
+Many studies with PCR have proven the aerosolization of viruses, including COV-2 [15], although the infectivity of the COV-2 aerosolized particles as not yet been determined.